soderlind/delicious-tagroll-shortcode/readme.txt

 * count="number of tags" (default="100″)
 * sort="alpha or freq" (default = “alpha")
 * showcounts="true or false" (default = “false", show tag counts)
+* mincount (default mincount="10"), eg. show only tags with 10 or more links
 * minfont="12″
 * maxfont="35″